What is Gratitude? It’s a word that we hear a lot these days, but what does it mean? And why is gratitude so powerful?

-• How to tap into this cosmic energy
+• Techniques to tap into the cosmic energy of gratitude

-So if you’re ready to learn “everything” about how to tap into the power of gratitude, then this guide is for you.
+If you’re ready to delve into the depths of harnessing the power of gratitude then this guide is tailor made for you.

 The Definition of Gratitude